AvramRobert/nemesis/docs/api.md

 The reducing function receives the intermediate result, the current element's index and the element's value as `JsonT`.

-* **With conversion**

-    One can reduce and convert every element to some value `B`.
-This implicitly forces the reduction function to unconditionally expect a return of `Either<String, A>`.
+Because the reduction may very well need to coerce the inner `JsonT` to some concrete type, the reduction function is required to enforce a return of `Either<String, A>`.

 Signature:
 ```java
 Function3<A, Integer, JsonT, Either<String, A>>
 ```